-In Matthew 7:7-8, Jesus says, Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.
-This is profoundly true, although I expect often misinterpreted.
+In Matthew 7:7-8, Jesus says, “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened”.
+While true, I suspect this may often misinterpreted.
 For example, I pray, “God, I want a new car”, and hope God hears me and thinks, “Sure, here you are”.

-I would add to these three (ask, seek, knock) a forth, ‘look and ye shall see’.
+I would add to these three—ask, seek, knock—a fourth, “look and ye shall see”.
 Naturally, you won’t see immediately or sufficiently, but you’ll see more than if you never look.
 There is more to this though.
 We can look but not see, listen but not hear, touch but not feel, and so on.
-I suppose it comes down to what we settle for.
-We look and see something, listen and hear something, etc., and easily end up missing everything else lying beyond or deeper.
-It is not the seeking that limits, it is the finding that can blind us.
-As chapter 44 and 64 imply, ‘The more we hold on, the deeper the loss’, and ‘Of doing we fail, Of holding on we lose’.
+It comes down to what we settle for.
+We look and see something, listen and hear something, and easily end up missing everything else lying deeper and beyond.
+It is not the seeking, but the finding that limits and blinds us.
+As chapter 44 and 64 imply, The more we hold on, the deeper the loss, and Of doing we fail, Of holding on we lose.

 Why?
 Why?
 Why?